Highjack

-"Highjack" (stylized in all caps) is a song by American rapper ASAP Rocky, released on August 2, 2024, as the lead single from his upcoming fourth studio album, Don't Be Dumb.
+"Highjack" (stylized in all caps) is a song by American rapper ASAP Rocky, released on August 2, 2024.
+The song was intended as the lead single from his upcoming fourth studio album, Don't Be Dumb; however, the song was not included on the album.
 Produced by Greg Kurstin, Jordan Patrick, Zach Fogarty, Hitkidd, and Car!ton, it features American musician Jessica Pratt.
 The song's background vocals are provided by Creed B Good and Jon Batiste, who sing during Pratt's performance.

 Background

 In an interview with Zane Lowe on Apple Music 1, ASAP Rocky spoke about his inspirations behind the song and collaborations:

 I just love alternative.
 I love just different sounds and whatnot.
 [Jessica Pratt] kind of gave me this kind of Portishead meets Stevie Nicks vibe a little bit.
 Right.
 So I always fucked with her as a artist, and so I figured it was necessary to get her, Jon Batiste on this one, and kind of make it feel soulful to bring it on home in the outro.

 With respect to the theme of the song, Rocky said:

 I feel like the real is back man, and it's just like, this shit is for the taking.
 It's a hijack.
 Not only that, it's just we coming with a whole new aesthetic on everything, especially with German expressionism and the whole ghetto futurism grim thing.
 So that's just what the sound sounds like and whatnot.
 The sonics of it.